TomiG06/tinyreload/README.md

 Tiny live-reload server for static sites.
 One small binary.
 No tooling, no config.

 ### Setup
-after you clone the repository run
+After you clone the repository run:
 ```bash
 ./setup.sh
 ```